wp-plugins/nextgen-facebook/readme.txt

 `
 Version 4.3 : 4108 lines in 9 files, with 8 classes and 114 functions.
-Version 5.0 : 4856 lines in 27 files, with 32 classes and 158 functions.
+Version 5.0 : 5153 lines in 29 files, with 34 classes and 176 functions.
 `

-* Added the ability to include social sharing buttons in the excerpt text as well.
+* Added the ability to include social sharing buttons in the excerpt as well.
+* Added a new "Custom Post/Page Settings" options box for each Post and Page (enabled by purchasing the Pro version).
+* Removed support for the "Exclude Pages" plugin (social sharing buttons were not added to excluded pages).
+Social sharing buttons can now be disabled for individual Posts and Pages on the new "Custom Post/Page Settings" options box.

 = Version 4.3 =